How to make a geometry drive

 1 - Components

 A geometry drive is made of hyperdimensional crystalline carbon compounds excreted by pseudonigella stellaris flowers.
-A regular geometry drive requires about one thousand flowers to be carefully harvested to retrieve the four-dimensional crystals nested in their flowers.
-The crystals then have to be refined.
-Growing N. stellae and manipulating the crystals requires highly trained personnel.
+A regular geometry drive requires about one thousand flowers.
+The harvested crystals then have to be refined.
+Growing N. stellae and manipulating the hypercubic compounds requires highly trained personnel, though it is not particularly dangerous.

 2 - Assembly